cmu-05-499/cmu-05-499.github.io/docs/projects/P3/index.md

 Assign every user story expected to be done in the first milestone to a member of your project team.
 Be sure this assignment is visible in the project management system.
 Over time, you may reassign user stories to balance your team's workload.

-### UI Mockup
+### Storyboards

-Now that your project concept has been nailed down and you've agreed on how to split up the work, it is time to develop your first UI design that can help guide your team towards producing the right thing.
-In a design tool like Canva or Figma, create a wireframe mockup of your project.
-This could be a storyboard or a sequence of design graphics.

-For your project deliverable, include a snapshot of your UI mockups.
+For each user story you have prioritized to be done for your project, pull out any UI mockups, storyboards, or wireframes and consolidate them in this section of your project deliverable.

 ## Deliverables and Deadlines

 There is one **group deliverable** for this project.
 This part is worth 168 points, or 20% of your project grade.
 This part is due October 24, 2024 11:59pm.

-To receive full credit for the project specification, we expect that all sections listed above are addressed in a PDF document submitted to Gradescope.
+To receive full credit for the project specification, we expect that all sections listed above are included in a PDF document submitted to Gradescope.